Gender pay gap report

 b.
 Equal pay audits carried out on an annual basis, when we check internal pay parity across positions with similar responsibilities and in relation to protected characteristics.

 c.
 Managers are encouraged to consider all working arrangements that could be put in place whether the role is junior or senior and regardless of gender, to support our employees in balancing their work and personal commitments.
-Our Hub, Home, Roam policy and Lifestyle Contract were introduced in 2022 in support of this flexible approach.
+Our Hub, Home, Roam policy supports this flexible approach.

 d.
-Improving our employee diversity data to better identify any barriers to employment and development that may exist, and to identify appropriate activities and initiatives.
-For example, we are currently working towards Level 2 of the Disability Confident scheme, which is an indication of our commitment to recruiting and developing disabled colleagues so that we can better understand our customers.
+Improving our employee diversity data to better identify any barriers to employment and development that may exist, and to identify appropriate activities and initiatives to ensure an inclusive workplace.

 These actions are aimed at maintaining a balanced gender pay gap as well as broader equality in our organisation, but we welcome the opportunity to annually review the progress that we make in achieving a diverse and inclusive workforce.